G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/SNS-SQL.md

         </big></big></b>
     </summary>

-В зависимости от типа передачи сообщения, цена выстраивается от кол-ва сообщений как пример
+Depending on the type of message transmission, the price is based on the number of messages as an example
 Mobile Push Notifications $0.50 per million notifications

 </details>
 <br>